 Financial Aid Probation: Students whose appeal is approved will be placed on financial aid probation.
 After updating their program sheet with an academic advisor, they may receive funds for one payment period.
 The College may require them to fulfill specific terms and conditions such as taking reduced course loads or enrolling in specific courses.
 At the end of one probationary period, the student must meet SAP and the conditions of the appeal to be eligible for further aid.

 Students that are on probation but will not be able to meet the SAP standards at the end of the term, but have met the conditions of their appeal, will be required to re-appeal and meet with their academic advisor to update their program sheet.
 This plan must ensure that the student will be able to meet SAP within a specific time frame.

 Students who appealed but have not met SAP and the conditions of their appeal, who had their appeal denied or who chose not to appeal may continue their enrollment (unless on Academic Suspension) but will not receive aid and must self-pay until they meet the SAP standards of this policy or have a successful appeal decision.

-For the changed and/or approved second program, students must meet the cumulative GPA and completion rates as stated above and also meet the cumulative GPA and completion rate within the new program to maintain Satisfactory Academic Progress.
+For the changed and/or approved second program, students must meet the cumulative GPA and completion rates as stated above and also meet the cumulative GPA and completion rate within the new program to maintain SAP.
 If they fail to meet the requirements within the new program, the student will advance to the warning or suspension status as per the Financial Aid Warning and Financial Aid Suspension sections above.